 What is Vinyasa Yoga?

-Mostly, yoga trainers believes that without Vinyasa, don’t do any asana.
-It simply means breathing movement, and all types of Yoga asana are give a particular number of Vinyasa.
-There are so many Yoga centre in Rishikesh where different type of Yoga teacher training courses is provided and also Vinyasa yoga classes is taught.
-When a yoga beginner begins doing this kind of yoga, they can expect more than just stretching exercises.
-Vinyasa yoga mostly targets more muscle group including the upper body, back and abdominal muscles as compare to running.
-It is a great form of workout and it helps your body to maximize its potential.
+Mostly, yoga instructors believe that no asana should be done without vinyasa.
+It simply means the movement of the breath, and all types of yoga asanas are given a specific number of configurations.
+There are several yoga centers in Rishikesh where various yoga teacher training courses are offered, and Vinyasa yoga classes are also taught.
+When a yoga novice starts doing this type of yoga, they can expect more than just stretching exercises.
+Vinyasa yoga targets more muscle groups than running, including the upper body, back, and abdomen muscles.
+It is a great form of exercise that helps your body maximize its potential.

-Mostly the Vinyasa yoga classes start with the sun salutations.
-It is a sequence of three positions:
+Most Vinyasa yoga classes begin with Surya Namaskar.
+It is a sequence of three terms:

-- First of all, you stand with feet together, and then hold the arms in front of your body, in prayer position.
+- First, you stand with your feet together and then hold your hands in front of your body in a prayer posture.

-- Now, lift the toes of the ground, fan them out, and slowly bring the toes back down.
+- Now lift the toes, fan out, and slowly bring them back down.

-- Feel the feet grounded to floor.
-Now, stretch the head towards ceiling.
+- Feel the feet resting on the floor.
+Now stretch the head towards the ceiling.

-- Press your shoulders while drawing in your stomach.
-And then keep the hips and shoulders aligned.
+- Shrug your shoulders while pulling your abs in.
+And then keep the hips and shoulders in a straight line.

-- Then press the palms together, over your head.
-Now arch the back, gazing towards the hands.
+- Then press the palms together above the head.
+Now bend the back while looking at the hands.

-- To perform this pose, you are starting from previous pose, slowly bend forward at hips.
-Your arms should be out towards the sides.
+- Start from the previous pose and slowly bend forward at the hips to do this pose.
+Your arms should be out to the sides.

-- Then, slowly bring the hands in front of the feet; try pressing your palms against the floor.
+- Then slowly bring the hands in front of the feet.
+Try pressing your palms on the floor.

-- Now shift your body weight towards balls of your feet.
-Keep the hips aligned with the ankles
+- Now shift your body weight towards the balls of your feet.
+Keep the hips in line with the ankles.

 Benefits of Vinyasa Yoga

-- Through Vinyasa yoga exercise, more oxygen can reach the body cells resulting in better overall function due to increased blood flow.
+- Through the Vinyasa yoga exercises,s, more oxygen can reach the body’s cells.
+The resulting increase in blood flow leads to better overall function.

-- With this yoga, it boosts the level of haemoglobin, which increases oxygenation.
+- This yoga increases the level of hemoglobin, which increases oxygenation.

-- Unwanted muscles at different part of body make us uncomfortable and make us unable to move our body fast.
-In Vinyasa yoga, it makes continuous flow of our body part by different postures and provides us greater flexibility.
+- Unwanted muscles in different parts of the body make us uncomfortable.
+Our body becomes unable to move fast.
+Vinyasa yoga continuously moves our body parts through different postures and provides greater flexibility.

-- Vinyasa yoga helps s to slow the fluctuation of emotions in mind and improve the coordination, reaction time, memory and IQ and also improve the memory.
+- Vinyasa yoga helps to slow down the fluctuations of emotions in the mind and improve coordination, reaction time, memory, and intelligence.

-- By performing the Vinyasa yoga pose, it increases the heart rate, activates brain function and respiratory rate.
+- Vinyasa yoga poses to increase the heart rate and activate brain function and breathing rate.

-- It helps to reduce the risk of heart disease, high blood pressure, stroke and diabetes.
+- It helps reduce the risk of heart disease, high blood pressure, stroke, and diabetes.